oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 ## Trends in Emissions and Changes in Land Temperatures
 ![tempemit.png](TableauDashScreenshots/tempemit.png)
+*The overall emission, emission intensity, and temperature growth for Mexico,Canada, an the United States. temperature growth and total emissions are on a rising trend; emission intensity show gradual decrement.
+Data taken from Faostat.*

 From 2016 to 2021, land temperatures across all three countries experienced major variation; from 2016 to 2019, the median change in temperature was beginning to decrease at different rates for each country, but from 2019 to 2023, Mexico experienced a gradual increment in temperature, while Canada nearly doubled its median change in temperature (234.20% increment); on the other hand, the United States, which had the highest median value, has declined in temperature growth to a value 73.40% that of its value in 2016.
 This being said, however, despite the changes, all studied countries are expected to continue to rise in median temperatures, but at different rates.